Neurodegeneration with brain iron accumulation (NBIA)Hallervorden-Spatz disease; Pantothenate kinase-associated neurodegeneration; PKAN; NBIA

 - Unusual movements

-Genetic counseling is appropriate in families affected by this illness.
+Genetic counseling may be recommended for families affected by this illness.
 There is no known way to prevent it.